mansam/fossbox/content/DaveSilver-four-days-in-and-things-are-great.md

 Author: DaveSilver
 Tags: legacy, foss@rit
 Category: legacy
-Summary: So today JT and I ran tests on all of the various formats we had decided to ...
+Summary: So today JT and I ran tests on all of the various formats we had decided to look at, except SVGs, and we learned a lot of useful information we did not previously know.
+First and foremost we learned that bmp, while a larger format when it comes to file size, is easily the best for performance.
+It constantly performed almost two times better than every other format in every test.
+We also learned that when we used images with transparency, whether it was built- in with the format or rendered to lo ...

 So today JT and I ran tests on all of the various formats we had decided to look at, except SVGs, and we learned a lot of useful information we did not